 You’ll of course need to check the schedule for times and seasons.

 Akiba or Electric Town should most definitely be on the list of everyone in Tokyo, especially if you’re into electronics.
 Go to the Yodobashi Camera and explore the hub of Tokyo’s Otaku culture.
 See my article on Things to Do in Akihabara.

 Day 3 in Tokyo | Shinjuku or Roppongi

 The districts that I’m recommending here can be selected as one or the other, or both.
 One day should include exploring Shinjuku & then Roppongi, depending on your preferences.
 I’ll go into the differences more down below.

-Both districts however are excellent nightlife spots and for that reason, you might actually want to hit up Shinjuku or Roppongi on Day 2 after Akihabara and the third on day 3.
+Both districts, however, are excellent nightlife spots and for that reason, you might want to hit up Shinjuku or Roppongi on Day 2 after Akihabara and the third on day 3.

 Shinjuku is famous for the Golden Gai (Tokyo’s maze of local bars), The Lost in Translation Hotel (Park Hyatt Tokyo) and of course Kabukicho with its Robot Restaurant.
 This makes Shinjuku an excellent spot for nightlife.

 You can also make your way up to The Tokyo Metropolitan Government Building for a free view with clear views of Mt.
 Fuji and then stop off at Shinjuku Gyoen for a hanami in the park.
 Book The Robot Restaurant Here.